lvoytek/webserver-base/README.md

 ### [public](src/public/)

 This folder contains scripts, images, and stylesheets visible to the outside web.
 They can be utilized by EJS webpages in the [views/](src/views/) folder.

+## Configuration

+To configure the server for your website, modify the [.env](.env) file.
+The variables contained here will be used for building the Docker images and for running the server on NodeJS.
+Variable meanings are shown below.

+#### WEBSERVERNAME

+This will control the backend naming scheme of your webserver, such as the name of the main Docker image

+#### PORT

+The backend network port in which the server runs on.
+If Nginx is used then it will convert this to port 80 or 443 externally.
+If you are running multiple webservers on one system make sure this port is unique.

+#### MONGOURL

+This contains the URL of the MongoDB server for the project.
+If using a local Mongo server with Docker, make sure the name starts with mongodb://mongodb/.
+The name after that refers to the database to use for the webserver.
+Make sure this is also unique on a per-webserver basis.

+#### TOKENSECRET

+This is used for encrypting user data such as email, username, and full name, (not passwords, those are irreversably hashed). <b> Change this value before deploying your server.</b> 'authsecretstring' is <b>NOT</b> a good secret token.

+#### DOMAIN

+This variable contains the base URL for your website.
+Users will enter this into their web browser to access your site.

+#### USINGHTTPS

+This variable is a boolean.
+Set it to <b>true</b> to use HTTPS and port 443 on your site (recommended).
+Running the build with Docker will set up your Nginx configuration for it automatically.
+Leave it set to <b>false</b> to run on port 80 with HTTP (not secure).

+#### USINGEMAILAUTH

+This variable is a boolean.
+Set it to <b>true</b> to require a user to verify their email after signing up before they become a full user.
+This requires your own email to send out the authentication link.
+Leave it on <b>false</b> if a user does not need to verify their email before becoming a full user.

+#### AUTHENTICATIONEMAIL

+If USINGEMAILAUTH is <b>true</b> then this will be the email that the authentication links will be automatically sent from.
+This must be an email you own and can sign into.

+#### AUTHENTICATIONEMAILPASSWORD

+If USINGEMAILAUTH is <b>true</b> then this is the password normally used to access the authentication sender email address.

+#### MAILSERVICE

+If USINGEMAILAUTH is <b>true</b> then this is the name of the email service that the authentication sender email address is associated with.
+For example, if your email uses G-suite with Google then the service is "gmail".
+For a list of well known email services to add here, see [NodeMailer services](https://nodemailer.com/smtp/well-known/).